 All students must present:

-- Yearly verification of tuberculosis screening.
-If the test is positive, refer to the Communicable Disease Policy in the Student Handbook for additional information.
+- Verification of tuberculosis screening.
+If the test is positive, refer to the Communicable Disease Policy in the Student Handbook for more information.

 - Updated immunization records including hepatitis B, MMR and Tetanus-Diphtheria.